-Pennsylvania law empowers the Department of Conservation and Natural Resources to "make and execute contracts or leases ... for the mining or removal of ... oil and gas beneath those waters of Lake Erie owned by the Commonwealth ... whenever it shall appear to the satisfaction of the department that it would be for the best interests of this Commonwealth to make such disposition of those minerals"
+Pennsylvania law allows for drilling in the Great Lakes at the discretion of the Department of Conservation and Natural Resources.
+The law empowers the Department to "make and execute contracts or leases ... for the mining or removal of ... oil and gas beneath those waters of Lake Erie owned by the Commonwealth ... whenever it shall appear to the satisfaction of the department that it would be for the best interests of this Commonwealth to make such disposition of those minerals ..."71

 New York statutes specifically prohibit issuing either oil or gas leases in the lands under the waters of Lake Ontario or along its shoreline.
-Similarly, oil leases are prohibited for the lands under the waters of Lake Erie, although gas leases are not prohibited.67
+Similarly, oil leases are prohibited for the lands under the waters of Lake Erie, although gas leases are not prohibited.72

 Under Wisconsin law, oil and gas drilling operations are prohibited if they extend beneath the beds of the Great Lakes or bays or harbors that are adjacent to the Great Lakes.
-State law previously authorized directional drilling under certain circumstances, but the law's amendment would appear to indicate that such authority has been removed.68
+State law previously authorized directional drilling under certain circumstances, but the law's amendment would appear to indicate that such authority has been removed.73